-A less crowded and more peaceful alternative than some of the larger and more popular beaches in the Lake George area.
+Veterans Memorial Park is a less crowded and more peaceful alternative than some of the larger and more popular beaches in the Lake George area.
 The views of the lake are spectacular here, but that isn’t the only attraction.
-There is also a picnic area, basketball court, playground, kayak launch and public docks.
-Events, including free concerts and movie screenings, are held at the park throughout the summer.
-A free movie under the stars on the beach is a great experience for the whole family.
-There are no food facilities, but the picnic area is a great place to chow down on a homemade meal.
-There are also many restaurants a short drive or walk away on Lake Shore Drive.
+There is also a basketball court, playground, kayak launch and public docks.
+There are no food facilities but there is a picnic area, and many restaurants are just a short drive or walk away on Lake Shore Drive.

-Hours: Lifeguards on duty daily from 10 a.m.-7 p.m. during beach season.
+Hours: Lifeguards on duty daily during beach season.

-Also known as Mirror Lake Public Beach because it is located on the southern shore of Mirror Lake, Lake Placid Public Beach provides great fishing access, and the lake is known for being a rainbow trout, lake trout and smallmouth bass fishing hotspot, so anglers should be sure to bring their rods.
-The facility also contains a canoe and kayak access site for paddlers, but motorboats are prohibited on the lake.
-Not far from the shore, a playground, a tennis court and a 2.7-mile walking trail provide opportunities for the whole family to get some exercise after a relaxing morning of lounging in the sand.
+Located on the on the southern shore of Mirror Lake, Lake Placid Public Beach provides great fishing access.
+The lake is known for being a rainbow trout, lake trout and smallmouth bass fishing hotspot, so anglers should be sure to bring their rods.
+The facility also has a canoe and kayak access site for paddlers, but motorboats are prohibited on the lake.
+Not far from the shore, a playground, tennis court and 2.7-mile walking trail provide opportunities for the whole family to get some exercise after a relaxing morning of lounging in the sand.
 Added bonus – this is a dog-friendly beach, so bring along your best furry friend!

 Oquaga Creek State Park, Bainbridge

-Just a three-hour drive from New York City and New Jersey, Oquaga Creek State Park is the perfect lake beach to escape to this summer.
-Here visitors can spend the day tanning in the sand or swimming in the cool, calm waters of Arctic Lake.
+Just a three-hour drive from New York City and New Jersey, Oquaga Creek State Park is one of the best upstate New York beaches to escape to this summer.
+Visitors can spend the day tanning in the sand or swimming in the cool, calm waters of Arctic Lake.
 Bring your fishing poles, as the lake is home to an abundance of black bass, bullheads and rainbow trout.
-After a long morning by the water, visitors can get some exercise hiking or biking along the park’s 6 miles of nature trails.
+After a long morning by the water, guests can get some exercise hiking or biking along the park’s 6 miles of nature trails.
 If you’re looking to spend more than just a day, there are 90 campsites available for visitor use, which are ideal for RV and tent camping.